tidymodels/parsnip/tests/testthat/_snaps/logistic_reg.md

       res <- fit(lc_basic, funded_amnt ~ term, data = lending_club, control = ctrl)
     Condition
       Error in `check_outcome()`:
       !
-For a classification model, the outcome should be <factor>, not <integer>.
+For a classification model, the outcome should be a <factor>, not an integer vector.

 ---